Flamefork/fleet/README.md

 ## API

-`(fleet [& args] template-str escape-fn)`
+`(fleet [& args] template-str escape-fn?)`
-Creates anonymous function from template-str applying escaping by escape-fn.
+Creates anonymous function from template-str applying escaping by escape-fn (default is bypass).

 `(fleet-ns root-path filters)`
 Treats root-path as root of template namespaceand creates template function for each file in it with name according to relative path.